kilpkonn/msc-thesis/main.typ

   ],
 ) <term-search-depth-time>
 We can see that increasing the search depth over two can actually have somewhat negative effects.
-The search will take longer and there will be more terms.
+The search will take longer, and there will be more terms.
-More terms often means more irrelevant suggestions.
+More terms often mean more irrelevant suggestions.
-By examining the fraction of holes filled and holes filled with syntactic matches we see that both have reached a plateau at depth 2.
+By examining the fraction of holes filled and holes filled with syntactic matches, we see that both have reached a plateau at depth 2.
-From that we conclude that we are mostly increasing the amount of irrelevant suggestions.
+From that, we conclude that we are mostly increasing the number of irrelevant suggestions.
-This can be also seen in @term-search-depth-accuracy where the fraction of holes filled has stalled after the 2nd iteration, but execution time keeps increasing linearly in @term-search-depth-time.
+This can also be seen in @term-search-depth-accuracy, where the fraction of holes filled has stalled after the second iteration, but execution time keeps increasing linearly in @term-search-depth-time.

 #figure(
   placement: auto,